Excel Vlookup Tutorial Part 2 - Vlookup Syntax & Rules

 If the [range_lookup] argument is set to TRUE (or omitted), the lookup_value is matched to the closest value below or equal to this value.

 Therefore, if the [range_lookup] argument is TRUE, the following rules apply:

-The next two sections of the Vlookup tutorial give examples of two Vlookups, in which the [range_lookup] argument is set to FALSE and then to TRUE.
+The next two sections of the Vlookup tutorial give examples of two Vlookups, in which an exact match is required and a closest match is required.

 Continue to Part 3 of the Excel Vlookup Tutorial >>